xoxzo/blog.xoxzo.com/content/Events/mwc19-barcelona-report-en.md

 ![Reinventing relationships]({filename}/images/mwc19/reinventing_relationships.jpg)

-Fuencisla, the country manager for Google Spain and Portugal started of by saying that _half of all traffic now_ are mobile web traffic.
-Regardless, conversion rate for desktop is still twice on mobile.
+Fuencisla, the country manager for Google Spain and Portugal started off by saying that _half of all traffic now_ are mobile web traffic.
+Regardless, the conversion rate for desktop is still twice on mobile.
 They found out that a one second delay during loading on a mobile website effects conversion by as much as 20%.
 Half of your visitors will leave your mobile site if it takes more than 3